PythWare/Aldnoah-Engine/README.md

 You can double click `main.pyw` or run it from command prompt.

+If AE does not launch it's usually caused by Python not being installed correctly, Pillow missing, or .pyw file associations using the wrong Python.
+Please verify your Python installation before reporting an AE bug.

 Back up your game files before using Aldnoah Engine.

 # Credit